 There are two ways to request that a case file be retrieved from storage to allow for your review at the court.
-(1) At the Recorder’s Office there is a file retrieval request form that can be filled out and given to the clerk at the public counter, or (2) staff member Robert Marcus can be contacted by phone at (617) 788-7438.
-The message to him should include the case type, docket number, and your name and contact number.
+(1) At the Recorder’s Office there is a file retrieval request form that can be filled out and given to the clerk at the public counter, or (2) or call the Recorder's office during business hours at (617) 788-7470.
+The request should include the case type, docket number, and your name, email address if available, and contact number.
 Using either method, when the file is delivered to the court, you will receive either an email or telephone call from the court indicating that the file is available for your review at the Recorder’s Office.
 All requests must be in no later than Tuesday at noon.
 Please note, cases will held on site for two weeks.

 Full Land Court case decisions can be found three ways:

 (1) On line at the Trial Court Law Library site, www.mass.gov/courts/case-legal-res/law-lib/ (from July 2008 on).
 In the “cases” section under Land Court decisions.

 (2) In the Land Court Reporter series.
 This publication includes all Land Court case decisions and is available both at the Land Court Recorder’s Office and at many Trial Court Law Library sites.